Asa Taccone: Career

-Taccone had long been a fan of hip/hop music, and was influenced by Bay Area rappers like Souls Of Mischief, E-40, and Mac Dre.
-He moved on to synths and started producing hip/hop music, however, he eventually grew weary of the "bullshit" of the hip-hop world.
+Taccone had long been a fan of hip hop music, and was influenced by Bay Area rappers like Souls Of Mischief, E-40, and Mac Dre.
+He moved on to synths and started producing hip hop music, however, he eventually grew weary of the "bullshit" of the hip-hop world.

 One day — while visiting an incarcerated friend — another inmate recognized Taccone, requesting that they work together after his release.
 The incident rattled Taccone, and he left the genre for good.
 His already budding interest in 1960s music increased, and he began making music that stemmed from that era.

 Taccone's older brother, Jorma, joined the writing staff of Saturday Night Live in 2005, and enlisted Asa in composing music for the show's Digital Shorts performed by his comedy group The Lonely Island.

 Jorma asked his friend Brian Burton (professionally known as Danger Mouse) to listen to some of Asa's music over the phone.
 Burton provided positive feedback, encouraging the younger Taccone to continue making music.
 At the age of 24, Asa made the move from his hometown to Los Angeles to pursue a music career.
 Burton recommended that Asa take his former room in a boarding house full of musicians.

 Initially, Taccone found it difficult to collaborate with others creatively, after years of writing alone.
-He kept "grinding", producing and writing music for projects that included Digital Shorts on comedy show Saturday Night Live, as well as scores for his father's theatrical productions, making enough money to support himself and his own music.
+He kept "grinding," producing and writing music for projects that included Digital Shorts on comedy show Saturday Night Live, as well as scores for his father's theatrical productions, making enough money to support himself and his own music.
 He wrote music for Lady Gaga’s episode on The Simpsons, Kanye West’s episode on The Cleveland Show, as well as Charles Bradley and The Weeknd's episodes on American Dad.
-Taccone was a co-writer and co-producer on the Portugal The Man hit Feel It Still.
+Taccone was a co-writer and co-producer on the Portugal The Man hit “Feel It Still.”
 The song became number one, and garnered the band a 2018 Grammy Award for Best Pop Duo/Group Performance.

 In April 2018, Universal Music Publishing Group signed Taccone to a global administration deal.

-Taccone is credited as a writer and the sole producer of the new Portugal, the Man single, Dummy.
+Taccone is credited as a writer and the sole producer of the Portugal the Man single, “Dummy.”